appfast-io/docs/docs/BLOCKS/product-detail.md

 title: Product Detail
 ---

-You can use this block to display a blank space on the screen.
-It can be used to add space between blocks.
+Product Detail is a block that allows you to display a product on the screen.
+It uses the id of the product you clicked on the [Product List block](product-list).

 ## Common Properties